anshuamit7/data_mart_project/docs/readme.md

-Welcome to the show.
-This endeavor aims to provide you with insights into the functioning of projects within a real-time environment.
+Welcome to the journey!
+This project is created to offer you a deeper understanding of how projects function in real-time environments.

-The code has been meticulously crafted with careful consideration for various aspects.
-It not only nurtures your coding skills but also imparts a comprehensive comprehension of project structures.
+The project has been carefully designed, with attention to various details.
+It serves not only to improve your coding skills but also to give you a solid grasp of how project structures work.

 Let's Start with requirement to complete the projects:-
 1. You should have laptop with minimum 4 GB of RAM, i3 and above (Better to have 8GB with i5).